Scraping Facebook posts with Haskell

 instance CanPage Reaction where

-, if it exists.
-We just need some function to repeat this until there are no more to get, and collect all the a
+getNext token = nextPaging token "reactions"So given a Paging a we can use nextPaging to get the next Paging a, if it exists.
+We just need some function to repeat this until there are no more to get, and collect all the as along the way.

 elab :: (CanPage c) => Token -> PostID -> Paging c -> IO [c]